Skip to Main Content

 - This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.

 CitationKrammes, J. S., tech. coord.
 1990.
 Effects of fire management of southwestern natural resources.
 Gen. Tech.
 Rep. RM-GTR-191.
 Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Forest and Range Experiment Station.
 293 p.

 Keywordsfire management, prescribed fire, southwestern U.S., watershed resources, cultural resources, smoke management, monitoring

 - Proceedings of the 2002 fire conference: managing fire and fuels in the remaining wildlands and open spaces of the Southwestern United States

 - Fire effects in southwestern forests: Proceedings of the second La Mesa Fire Symposium

-- Proceedings of the fourth international symposium on fire economics, planning, and policy: climate change and wildfires
+- Proceedings of the fifth international symposium on fire economics, planning, and policy: ecosystem services and wildfires

 XML: View XML